 In order to encourage the development of enterprise formation and development within most disadvantaged communities and sustain SMEs, additional specialised enterprise support will be funded.
-This will partly require improvements to the physical environment of some communities, though investments will only be limited to small-scale infrastructure in such cases, such as affordable workspace for community and private enterprises.
-It will be distinguished from Priority 1 by focusing on the conditions and facilities supporting enterprise development in these areas rather than direct support to the enterprises themselves.
+However, while Priority 2 will focus on support for individual enterprise, Priority 3 concentrates on improvements to the physical environment of the worst-off communities, though investments will only be limited to small-scale infrastructure in such cases, such as affordable workspace for community and private enterprises.
+It is distinguished from Priority 2 by focusing on the conditions and facilities supporting enterprise development in these areas rather than direct support to the enterprises themselves.

-A key aspect of this would be support for social enterprises as a means of combining support for employment growth and services to tackle social deprivation in the most disadvantaged areas.
+A key aspect of this will be supporting the conditions for social enterprises to develop as a means of combining support for employment growth and services to tackle social deprivation in the most disadvantaged areas.
 This is particularly true given that the aims and ethos of social enterprises is to intervene in these markets to create jobs and wealth.
 The goal should not only be to encourage such activity but to ensure that it is placed on a long-term sustainable footing.